harvey-zhu-mel/fruit-sales-calculator/README.md

 The order workflow does not change.

+### Bulk discount

+The existing `ThresholdDiscountPricingStrategy` supports a percentage discount when a fruit quantity or weight exceeds a configured threshold.

+Apply it to another fruit by adding `thresholdDiscount` to that fruit in `fruits.json`.
+No C# change is required.

+A different bulk-pricing model, such as a fixed-dollar discount, reduced unit price, or tiered pricing, would require a new `IPricingStrategy` implementation and focused tests.

 ### Seasonal discount

 Add a decorator that wraps an existing strategy and evaluates an effective date.